Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Dissolution of a provincial corporation

-To dissolve an Ontario corporation, the following documentation must be submitted to the Ministry of Government Services:
+To dissolve an Ontario corporation, the following documentation must be submitted to the Ministry of Government and Consumer Services:

 - Articles of Dissolution